 Women who become homeless because of abuse, violence or threats may be able to get a place in a refuge at a secret address.
-If you don't feel safe in your own area, you may be able to go to a refuge in another part of the country.
+If you don't feel safe in your own area, you may be able to go to a women's refuge in another part of the country.

 How to get a place in a women's refuge

-National 24 hour Domestic Violence Helpline: 0808 2000 247
+National Domestic Violence Helpline 0808 2000 247

 It's important to make sure you are in a safe place when you call, as they may need to ring you back.

 If you can't get a place in a refuge

-How long can you stay in a women's refuge?
+Who can stay in a women's refuge

-You can stay in a refuge for as long as you need to - whether that's a few days or a few months.
+You can stay in a refuge for as long as you need to, whether that's a few days or a few months.